willyd/protobuf/vsprojects/readme.txt

 build libprotobuf and libprotoc as DLLs if you really want.
 To do this, do the following:

-  1) Pass an additional flag "-DBUILD_SHARED_LIBS=ON" when invoking cmake:
+  1) Add an additional flag "-DBUILD_SHARED_LIBS=ON" when invoking cmake:
        > cmake -G "Visual Studio 9 2008" -DBUILD_SHARED_LIBS=ON ..
   2) Follow the same steps as described in the above section.
   3) When compiling your project, make sure to #define PROTOBUF_USE_DLLS.